sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 - Total IPv6 Addresses: `340,282,366,920,938,463,463,374,607,431,768,211,456` or `340.28 undecillion`
 - Total IPv4 Addresses: `4,294,967,296` or `4.29 billion`

-Like it or not, IPv4 remains foundational for the Internet's geography.
-Maybe next year I can tackle the normalization problem, but not today!
+Maybe next year I can tackle the normalization problem and incorporate IPv6 BGP routes to the map, but not today!

 #### Finding the Truth in the Noise